ycpcs/cs101-spring2017/README.md

 Copyright (c) 2006-2017, David H. Hovemeyer &lt;<dhovemey@ycp.edu>&gt;, David S. Babcock &lt;<dbabcock@ycp.edu>&gt;, Don Hake &lt;<djhake2@ycp.edu>&gt;

-Unless indicated otherwise, all of the materials on this website are open source, and may be used, modified, and redistributed under the terms of the <a href="http://creativecommons.org/licenses/by-sa/3.0/us/">CC-BY-SA 3.0</a> license.
+Unless indicated otherwise, all of the materials on this website are open source, and may be used, modified, and redistributed under the terms of the [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.

 This website is a git repository hosted on Github: <https://github.com/ycpcs/cs101-spring2017>